 If something takes less than two minutes to do, do it right away.

-This simple rule trains your brain to take action immediately instead of procrastinating.
-Over time, it builds momentum and helps reduce mental clutter.
+This simple rule trains your brain to take immediate action instead of procrastinating.
+Over time, it builds momentum and helps clear mental clutter.

 Build Keystone Habits

-Keystone habits are routines that trigger positive changes in multiple areas of your life.
+Keystone habits are small routines that trigger positive changes in multiple areas of your life.
 Examples include:

 - Exercising regularly